kuadrat/data-slicer/doc/source/quickstart.rst

 ===========

 If you want to dive right in, just type ``pit`` from a command line.
-The example data is loaded and you can familiarize yourself with the layout and the most basic functionality.
+The startup data is loaded and you can familiarize yourself with the layout and the most basic functionality.

+You can alternatively load a set of MRI brain scan data that is perhaps more intuitive to understand by using the command ``mw.brain()`` on the console [#]_.

 .. figure:: ../../screenshots/pit_overview.png
    :scale: 50 %